Combining Objects

 What About Inheritance?

-Over the past decade or so, the software industry has gradually moved away from inheritance because it quickly leads to rigid, hard to maintain, codebases.
+Over the past decade or so, the software industry has gradually tried to shift away from overuse of inheritance because it can quickly lead to rigid, hard-to-maintain, codebases.

-Modern languages like Rust and Scala have shifted toward traits and object composition for code reuse among objects.
+For example, modern languages like Rust and Scala instead use traits and object composition for code reuse among objects.

-In an upcoming version, THT will support flexible Traits, similar to PHP's traits.
-In practice, traits behave like Multiple Inheritance in allowing you to combine code from multiple sources, but without many of the downsides.
+In an upcoming version, THT will probably support Mixins, similar to PHP's Traits but with more cleaner separation of concerns.
+This will allow you to reuse code from multiple sources, but without many of the downsides of inheritance.

 Until then, composition is the way to go.